 Individuals working in some occupations and industries of the economy, notably in the Finance sector, often seek employment through private agencies instead of registering with the Social Security Department.
 Such occupations and industries will, therefore, be under-represented in the ASW numbers.
-Nevertheless, the change over time for all recorded occupations and industries will be informative.

-The last industry of employment was recorded for almost nine out of ten people registered as ASW in February 2012:
+The last industry of employment was recorded for almost nine out of ten people registered as ASW in March 2012:

-- almost one in five were previously employed in 'Miscellaneous professional and domestic services' (19%) or in 'Retail and Wholesale, Motor repairs and sales' (18%); - a further sixth (17%) were previously employed in 'Construction and allied trades'.
+- one in five (20%) were previously employed in 'Miscellaneous professional and domestic services' and more than one in six (18%) in 'Retail and Wholesale, Motor repairs and sales'; - one in six (16%) were previously employed in 'Construction and allied trades'.

-From an occupation perspective:
+From an occupation6 perspective:

-- more than one in three (34%) had previously worked in 'Elementary Occupations'; - around one in seven had previously worked in 'Skilled Trades' (15%), 'Administrative and Secretarial' (14%) or 'Sales and Customer Service' (14%) occupations.
+- Trom an eccapation peropective - a third (33%) had previously worked in 'Elementary Occupations'; - around one in seven (15%) had previously worked in each of 'Skilled Trades', 'Administrative and Secretarial' or 'Sales and Customer Service' occupations.

-&lt;sup>7 Standard Occupational Classification SOC2000; see Note 2.
+6 Standard Occupational Classification SOC2000; see Note 2.